fremtind/bazel_workshop/workshop/case4/README.md

 #### Run the tests
 The controller tests does not depend on all the controllers in the application.
 If you run:
-`bazel test ...`
+`bazel test //workshop/...`
 and then make a change in ProductController.java, only the ContextTest and ProductControllerTest will be re-run.
-CustomerControllerTest will be cached.
+All other tests will be cached.

 #### Add a new module with Spring contollers and tests
 There is a test in com.example.shoppingcart.
 Make it pass by adding a new module with a controller and bazel targets Bonus points if you use the openapi specification from `case 3` `"//workshop/case3:openapi_spring"`